Vehicle Import Nigeria: VehCAP, Form M, SONCAP, and Customs Duty Explained

 Sourcing a Vehicle for Nigerian Operations?

-EuroVista manages the full import process — Form M coordination, SONCAP compliance, pre-shipment inspection, customs clearance, and last-mile delivery.
+EuroVista manages the full import process — VehCAP checks, Form M coordination, SONCAP compliance, pre-shipment inspection, customs clearance, and last-mile delivery.
 Send us a vehicle brief to get started.